Anju was fascinated by the sight of Mrs. Broota popping one scrumptious laddu after another into her garishly painted mouth in quick succession.

 “But why hide it all this time Anju?
 What’s the point?
 You are 33 years old.
 Isn’t it high time you got married?” intervened Aunt Kamayani.

 Every eye in the room was on Anju, asking her the same question.

 “I …err….I…just didn’t feel the time is right” she muttered awkwardly.

 “As long as the boy and you like each other and he is well settled, we wouldn’t have minded him being a foreigner Anju Beta.
-Isn’t that so Bhabhi?” questioned Aunt Urmila, sneaking a sly look towards Anju’s still shocked mother.
+Isn’t that so Bhabhi?” questioned Aunt Urmila, sneaking a sly look toward Anju’s still-shocked mother.